-Carrying out a Digital Marketing Audit can be a great place to start when reviewing your organic search rankings - you can find out more about that here!
+Carrying out a Marketing Opportunity Analysis can be a great place to start when reviewing your organic search rankings - you can find out more about that here!

 Google increasingly uses its own properties to answer search queries.
 The likes of YouTube, Maps, Hotel Listings and Job Listings all make more of an appearance now than they ever have before.

 Try searching for a hotel in your area…

 You’ll see (among the many, many ads) that the map feature appears as the first organic listing.
 You can click through, see hotel reviews, look at prices and even choose your stay date all within the search engine!